dey12956/asteroids/spec.md

 - Game over and replay
 - Starting page: Display a "Start Game" button and wait for the user to click
     - hover effect on the button
+- Add an explosion effect for the asteroids